varunrsankar/varunrsankar-SQLProject/README.md

 This is an SQL project to analyze an online music store database.

-The project was created to analyze the music playlist database.
 SQL queries manipulate data to help the store understand its business growth by answering simple questions.

 A picture of the database schema is also provided below for the reader to understand the relations between various tables better.